bbugdigger/overwolf_beep/README.md

 ## How is the beep sound detected?

-While the project is not yet finished I have managed to catch the COM object from which I will start vtable hooking to finally detect beep sound.
+The only thing to be added to finally detect beep sound is buffer content analysis on the captured buffers/parameters at IAudioClient vtable hooks.

 1. Vtable-hooking IMMDeviceEnumerator methods (candidates: GetDevice, GetDefaultAudioEndpoint, EnumAudioEndpoints) to obtain an IMMDevice pointer.
 2. Vtable-hook IMMDevice::Activate to retrieve an IAudioClient pointer.
-3. Vtable-hook IAudioClient methods (likely Initialize) to capture audio format and buffer parameters (sample rate, buffer size, channels).
+3. Vtable-hook IAudioClient and IAudioRendererClient methods to capture audio format and buffer parameters (sample rate, buffer size, channels).
 4. Analyze captured buffers/parameters at the IAudioClient hook to determine the beep sound